allejo/LeagueOverseer/README.markdown

 * Default: <em>N/A</em>
 * Description: This is the SQLite database that will be used to store all the team names according to BZID

-GAMEOVER_REPORT

-* Default: <em>true</em>
-* Description: If you would like the plugin to report any match that was ended by a /gameover, then make sure that this value is set to 'true' and if you don't want the match to be reported, be sure to set it to 'false'

 LEAGUE_OVER_SEER_URL

 * Default: <em>N/A</em>